deepkit/book/README.md

 # Deepkit Book

+NOTE: This is not up to date anymore.
+New docs and website are at https://deepkit.io/documentation.

 This book purpose is to transport the value of isomorphic TypeScript, Deepkit, and Enterprise design patterns.
 It is written in AsciiDoc and available as HTML, PDF, and later e-book.